 - The Parenting Cycle: Understanding and Developing a Healthy Cycle for Parent and Child

 - Everything You Ever Wanted to Know About the Adolescent Brain

 - Enhancing Emotional Intelligence in the Classroom (Teacher Training)

 - Attachment Theory in the Classroom: Understanding the Parent/Child Relationship(Teacher Training)

 Interview Lina as an Expert

-Watch clips of her apperance on ABC Channel 10 and Un Nuevo Dia - Telemundo's National Morning Show
+Watch clips of her apperance on Un Nuevo Dia - Telemundo's National Morning Show